Cyber Security Incident Response Management, Training and Exercises

 “You are going to be hacked: Have a plan,” said Josef Demarest, of the FBI.
 "You should also test and exercise that plan".

-In planning the scenario, we will plan it to be different to the standard Business Continuity or Crisis Management scenarios, the exercise will involve strategic response, be challenging and have media interest.
+We will plan your exercise to be different from the standard business continuity or crisis management scenarios.
+The exercise will involve strategic response, be challenging and have media interest.
 The scenario will be credible and tie-in with current real incidents.
-Our exercise will involve the following.

-- Communications with a wide variety of stakeholders.
+- How to communicate with a wide variety of stakeholders including: